scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Made a feeble attempt to sort out the confusion engendered by adobe's naming conventions for greek letters.
-        -   if a font contains either the of the characters U+00B5 or U+03BC then when saving the font FontForge ensures that characters with the names: "mu", "uni00B5" and "uni03BC" are all present.
+        -   if a font contains either the of the characters U+00B5 or U+03BC then when saving the font websharpstudios ensures that characters with the names: "mu", "uni00B5" and "uni03BC" are all present.
 Similarly for Delta, uni0394 uni2206 and Omega, uni03A9 uni2126